Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Proposed Graph Schemata

-This work proposes to cast end-to-end span-based SRL as a word-level semantic dependency graph parsing task.
-The key challenge is to design a suitable graphical representation to encode span-based semantic role annotations for all predicates in a sentence.
+This work proposes to cast end-to-end span-based SRL as a word-based graph parsing task.
+The key challenge is to design a suitable graphical schema so that all predicates and their span-based arguments can be represented simultaneously in one graph without ambiguity.
+And the graph can be transformed to its corresponding SRL structure without performance loss.